elasticluster/elasticluster/docs/playbooks.rst

 .. include:: global.inc

 .. _playbooks:

 ============================================
   Playbooks distributed with elasticluster
 ============================================

-After the requested number of Virtual Machines have been started, elasticluster uses `Ansible`_ to configure them based on the configuration options defined in the configuration file.
+ElastiCluster uses `Ansible`_ to configure the VM cluster based on the options read from the configuration file.
+This chapter describes the Ansible playbooks bundled [#]_ with ElastiCluster and how to use them.

-We distribute a few playbooks together with elasticluster to configure some of the most wanted clusters.
-The playbooks are available at the ``share/elasticluster/providers/ansible-playbooks/`` directory inside your virtualenv if you installed using `pip`_, or in the ``elasticluster/providers/ansible-playbooks`` directory of the github source code.
-You can copy, customize and redistribute them freely under the terms of the GPLv3 license.

-A list of the most used playbooks distributed with elasticluster and some explanation on how to use them follows.

 In some cases, extra variables can be set to playbooks to modify its default behavior.
 In these cases, you can either define a variable